 Female Poverty Rate

-The race most likely to be in poverty in Dover is Black, with 60.00% below the poverty level.
+The race most likely to be in poverty in Dover is Hispanic, with 39.80% below the poverty level.

 The race least likely to be in poverty in Dover is Other, with NaN% below the poverty level.